merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ### Download and reformat the genome

-To downaload the genome, we will use the command `curl`:
+To download the genome, we will use the command `curl`:

 ```bash
 curl https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/023/356/555/GCA_023356555.1_ASM2335655v1/GCA_023356555.1_ASM2335655v1_genomic.fna.gz -o GCA_023356555.1_ASM2335655v1_genomic.fna.gz
 gunzip GCA_023356555.1_ASM2335655v1_genomic.fna.gz
 ```

-Now we have one of the most fundamental file that everyone will have to interact with: [a fasta file](https://en.wikipedia.org/wiki/FASTA_format).
-We can already check the number of contigs by counting the number of character `>`, which appears once per sequence.
+Now we have one of the most fundamental files that everyone will have to interact with: [a fasta file](https://en.wikipedia.org/wiki/FASTA_format).
+We can already check the number of contigs by counting the number of `>` characters, which appears once per sequence.
 We can use the command `grep` for that:

 ```bash
 $ grep -c '>' GCA_023356555.1_ASM2335655v1_genomic.fna
 269
 ```

 That's a lot of sequences, or in this case: a lot of contigs.
-That is already telling us a few things about this genome: it is not a singular contigs representing a complete and circular genome.
+That is already telling us a few things about this genome: it is not a singular contig representing a complete and circular genome.
 It rather looks like a Metagenome-Assembled Genome (MAG), or a Single Amplified Genome (SAG).
 Let's have a look at the contig's header:

 ```bash
 grep '>' GCA_023356555.1_ASM2335655v1_genomic.fna
 ```

 As you can see, the headers are rather complex, with a lot of information.
-We learn from then that this is a MAG.
-These headers are going to be problematic for downstream analysis, particularly characters like spaces, dots, pipe (`|`) and whatnot.
+We learn from them that this is a MAG.
+Unfortunately, these headers are going to be problematic for downstream analysis, particularly because they include non-alphanumeric characters like spaces, dots, pipe (`|`) and whatnot.
-And anvi'o know you would be in trouble if you start working this these headers.
+And anvi'o knows you would be in trouble if you start working this these headers.
 Just for fun, you can try to run {% include PROGRAM name="anvi-gen-contigs-database" %} (we will cover what it does very soon), and you will see an error:

 ```bash
 anvi-gen-contigs-database -f GCA_023356555.1_ASM2335655v1_genomic.fna \